Representation Learning by Ranking across multiple tasks: Experiment

 \subsubsection{Experimental Analysis}

-In fact, the regression task is a challenge.
-It is not the same as the discriminative task.
-It has continuous labels, but A-NDCG can still learn a good representation in the regression datasets stably, reducing the learning difficulty of the regression method.
-There has been some work\ cite{hooshmand2019energy}\cite{ye2018novel} combines the pre-training model with the prediction task.
-We thinks that A-NDCG can also be naturally applied to such tasks.
+The regression task is indeed challenging.
+Unlike discriminative tasks, it involves continuous labels.
+However, A-NDCG can still learn good representations in regression datasets, thereby reducing the learning difficulty of regression methods.
+Some works~\cite{hooshmand2019energy,ye2018novel} have combined pre-training models with prediction tasks.
+We believe that A-NDCG can also be naturally applied to such tasks.